dzekelid/catalog/_listings/square/v2catalogbatchupsert-post-openapi.md

 x-collection-name: Square
 x-complete: 0
 info:
-  title: Square Connect API Post V2 Catalog Batch Upsert
+  title: Square Connect API BatchUpsertCatalogObjects
   description: |-
     Creates or updates up to 10,000 target objects based on the provided list of objects.
 The target objects are grouped into batches and each batch is